SCOPE OF THIS CHAPTER

 Either the Local Authority Social Worker and/or Child Protection Manager may seek legal advice prior to the conference.

 Solicitors attending conferences must comply with the Law Society guidance: Attendance of solicitors at local authority Children Act meetings 2013.

-Professionals who are invited but unable to attend for unavoidable reasons should:
+Practitioners who are invited but unable to attend for unavoidable reasons should: